CloudIDEaaS/redact-pii-browser/README.md

-# redact-pii-light
+# redact-pii-browser

 > This package is a fork of [redact-pii](https://www.npmjs.com/package/redact-pii) with `@google-cloud/dlp` in peer dependencies.
 More details can be [found here](https://github.com/solvvy/redact-pii/pull/25).

-Remove personally identifiable information from text.
+Remove personallyhttps://github.com/CloudIDEaaS/redact-pii-browser/tree/main identifiable information from text.
+Works with request, response.

 ### Prerequesites